Ann Irvin

-Golf career
+Amateur career

 Irvin reached the final of the Girls Amateur Championship in 1960 and was a losing semi-finalist in 1961.
 In those two years she also played in the England–Scotland girls match.
 Late in 1961 she made her first senior team appearance, playing against the Continent of Europe in Italy in the Vagliano Trophy.

 Early in 1962 she was runner-up, playing with Jill Thornhill, in the Kayser Bondor Foursomes.
 She was also runner-up in the Astor Prince's Trophy in July.
 In 1962 she was selected for the England team in the Women's Home Internationals, although the team lost to Scotland and finished runners-up.
 Later in the year she played in the Curtis Cup match in Colorado Springs, Colorado.
 Irvin played in the foursomes but was not selected for the singles.
 The team lost by 8 matches to 1.
 In 1963 she won the French International Lady Juniors Amateur Championship, an under-21 event, and reached the final again in 1964.
 She also won the 1963 Scottish Girls' Open Stroke-play Championship at Dumfries & County, seven strokes ahead of the runner-up.
 Liz Chadwick.

 In 1965 Irvin was runner-up, playing with Claudine Cros, in the Casa Pupo Foursomes, although 21 strokes behind the winners.
 In 1966 she tied with Ruth Porter in the Hovis International, after the final round was abandoned.